ASKCOS/askcos-core/README.md

 ### Building a Docker Image

-Before building the `askcos-site` image, you log in to the ASKCOS GitLab registry to download the `askcos-base` and `askcos-data` images which are dependencies (or build them yourself).
+Before building the `askcos-core` image, you log in to the ASKCOS GitLab registry to download the `askcos-base` and `askcos-data` images which are dependencies (or build them yourself).
 Use the same deploy tokens as above to log in to the registry:

 ```bash
 docker login registry.gitlab.com -u $DEPLOY_TOKEN_USERNAME -p $DEPLOY_TOKEN_PASSWORD
 ```

-Then, the askcos-core image can be built using the Dockerfile in this repository.
+Then, the `askcos-core` image can be built using the Dockerfile in this repository.

 ```bash
 $ cd askcos-core